-2.3 FOCUS GROUPS
+2.3 Focus Groups

-The project team utilized focus groups, which allow for gathering input through more structured conversations with clearly defined audiences.
-The focus groups were a way to learn from community members who had a chance to better understand the proposed changes under consideration and talk through ideas and concerns as a group.
+The project team utilized focus groups, which allowed for gathering input through more structured conversations with clearly defined audiences.
+The focus groups were a way to learn from community members who had more time to better understand the proposed changes under consideration and talk through ideas and concerns as a group.